Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

 * OK if every array is running on all the members it was built for and no reported consistency check found anything.
 * WARN if an array is running on fewer members than it was built for. `--severity` lowers that to `ok` or raises it to `crit` or `unknown`.
 * WARN if a member the kernel threw out is still attached to an array that is back to its full width, which is what a spare taking over leaves behind. `--severity` applies here too.
+* WARN if the kernel says a member wants replacing, has seen a write error, or has bad blocks that are not acknowledged yet.
+None of the three shows up in `/proc/mdstat`. `--member-severity` changes it.
+* WARN if an array holds fewer spare devices than `--spares` says it should. `--spares-severity` changes it.
+Without `--spares` no array is graded against a spare count.
 * WARN if the last consistency check on a parity array (RAID 4, RAID 5, RAID 6) found inconsistent sectors. `--mismatch-severity` changes it.
 * OK with the count reported if the last consistency check on a mirror (RAID 1, RAID 10) found inconsistent sectors. `--mirror-mismatch-severity` raises it.
 * CRIT if the kernel reports an array as `broken`, which is its own word for an array that can no longer serve its data.